MyThElon3404/Power_BI-Torture_the_Data/DAX in Power BI/DAX Hands-On.md

 			RETURN
 				TotalSalesAmount / TotalUnits
 - ### Example 1: Calculating Profit Margin
-	- Suppose you have a table Sales with columns Revenue and Cost.
+- #### Suppose you have a table Sales with columns Revenue and Cost.
 You want to calculate the profit margin.

-dax
-Copy code
 			Profit Margin (%) =
   				VAR TotalRevenue = SUM(Sales[Revenue])
 				VAR TotalCost = SUM(Sales[Cost])
 				VAR Profit = TotalRevenue - TotalCost
 				RETURN
 					IF(TotalRevenue > 0, (Profit / TotalRevenue) * 100, 0)
-TotalRevenue and TotalCost are variables holding the sum of Revenue and Cost, respectively.
+	- TotalRevenue and TotalCost are variables holding the sum of Revenue and Cost, respectively.
-Profit calculates the difference between Revenue and Cost.
+	- Profit calculates the difference between Revenue and Cost.
-The RETURN statement calculates the profit margin as a percentage and ensures that the calculation only occurs if TotalRevenue is greater than zero.
+	- The RETURN statement calculates the profit margin as a percentage and ensures that the calculation only occurs if TotalRevenue is greater than zero.

-Example 2: Year-to-Date (YTD) Sales
+- ### Example 2: Year-to-Date (YTD) Sales
-You want to calculate the year-to-date sales for the current year.
+- #### You want to calculate the year-to-date sales for the current year.

-dax
-Copy code
 		YTD Sales =
 			VAR CurrentYear = YEAR(TODAY())
 			VAR SalesYTD =
 			    CALCULATE(
 			        SUM(Sales[Amount]),
 			        DATESYTD(Sales[Date])
 			    )
 			RETURN
 				IF(YEAR(MAX(Sales[Date])) = CurrentYear, SalesYTD, BLANK())
-CurrentYear stores the current year.
+	- CurrentYear stores the current year.
-SalesYTD calculates the year-to-date sales using the DATESYTD function.
+	- SalesYTD calculates the year-to-date sales using the DATESYTD function.
-The RETURN statement ensures that YTD sales are only shown for the current year.
+	- The RETURN statement ensures that YTD sales are only shown for the current year.

-Example 3: Average Sales per Customer
+- ### Example 3: Average Sales per Customer
-You want to calculate the average sales per customer.
+- #### You want to calculate the average sales per customer.

-dax
-Copy code
 		Average Sales per Customer =
 			VAR TotalSales = SUM(Sales[Amount])
 			VAR CustomerCount = DISTINCTCOUNT(Sales[CustomerID])
 			RETURN
 				IF(CustomerCount > 0, TotalSales / CustomerCount, 0)
-TotalSales holds the sum of Amount from the Sales table.
+	- TotalSales holds the sum of Amount from the Sales table.
-CustomerCount calculates the number of distinct customers.
+	- CustomerCount calculates the number of distinct customers.
-The RETURN statement computes the average sales per customer, ensuring that the result is only calculated if there are customers.
+	- The RETURN statement computes the average sales per customer, ensuring that the result is only calculated if there are customers.

-Example 4: Total Sales with Adjustments
+- ### Example 4: Total Sales with Adjustments
-Suppose you want to calculate total sales, including a 5% adjustment.
+- #### Suppose you want to calculate total sales, including a 5% adjustment.

-dax
-Copy code
 		Adjusted Sales =
 			VAR TotalSales = SUM(Sales[Amount])
 			VAR AdjustmentFactor = 1.05
 			RETURN
 				TotalSales * AdjustmentFactor
-TotalSales calculates the total sales amount.
+	- TotalSales calculates the total sales amount.
-AdjustmentFactor represents a 5% increase.
+	- AdjustmentFactor represents a 5% increase.
-The RETURN statement applies the adjustment factor to the total sales amount.
+	- The RETURN statement applies the adjustment factor to the total sales amount.

-Example 5: Sales Growth from Last Year
+- ### Example 5: Sales Growth from Last Year
-You want to calculate the growth in sales compared to the previous year.
+- #### You want to calculate the growth in sales compared to the previous year.

-dax
-Copy code
 		Sales Growth (%) =
 			VAR CurrentYearSales = SUM(Sales[Amount])
 			VAR PreviousYearSales =
 		    	CALCULATE(
 		        	SUM(Sales[Amount]),
 		        	SAMEPERIODLASTYEAR(Sales[Date])
 		    	)
 			VAR Growth = CurrentYearSales - PreviousYearSales
 			RETURN
 				IF(PreviousYearSales > 0, (Growth / PreviousYearSales) * 100, 0)
-CurrentYearSales stores the sum of sales for the current period.
+	- CurrentYearSales stores the sum of sales for the current period.
-PreviousYearSales calculates the sum of sales for the same period last year using SAMEPERIODLASTYEAR.
+	- PreviousYearSales calculates the sum of sales for the same period last year using SAMEPERIODLASTYEAR.
-Growth computes the difference between current and previous year sales.
+	- Growth computes the difference between current and previous year sales.
-The RETURN statement calculates the sales growth percentage, ensuring it's only shown if there were sales in the previous year.
+	- The RETURN statement calculates the sales growth percentage, ensuring it's only shown if there were sales in the previous year.

 </details>